Sohrab Cycles: History

-The company began in 1952 with a core of traders in Lahore, following a foreign exchange crisis which severely restricted imports in Pakistan.
+Sohrab began in 1952 with a core of traders in Lahore, following a foreign exchange crisis which severely restricted imports in Pakistan.
 The traders saw an opportunity to domestically produce and sell bicycles, and consequently founded Sohrab on 8 September 1953 under Section 9 of the Co-operative Societies Act II of 1912.
 It initially had 22 members and produced 5 bicycles a day.
-It now has 228 members and produces approximately 2000 bicycles a day.

 Structure

 Sohrab was setup keeping its workers in mind.
-All controlling powers of the company lay with the general body, who are elected into power every 3 years.
-Since its inception, elections have been held on a regular basis.
-Sohrab continues to maintain its social principles with a subsidized workers canteen and company hospital.
-It also pays for five of its workers to attend the Hajj pilgrimage in Mecca each year.
+All controlling powers of the company laid with the general body, who were elected into power every 3 years.
+Since its inception, elections were held on a regular basis.
+Sohrab provided subsidized workers canteen and company hospital.
+It also paid for five of its workers to attend the Hajj pilgrimage in Mecca each year.

 Products

 Sohrab initially manufactured a single-speed roadster bicycle.
 This had a lugged steel frame and rod-brakes.
-This bicycle is still in production more than 50 years later.
 More modern MTB and BMX style bicycles were added to the range in the 1990s.
-Sohrab have also diversified into producing cargo-tricycles, gymnasium equipment, push-chairs and wheelchairs.
-The latter are sold at cost price.
+Sohrab also diversified into producing cargo-tricycles, gymnasium equipment, push-chairs and wheelchairs.
 In 1994, Sohrab entered the motorcycle market with the JS70.
 A larger version of this was later used as the basis for an auto-rickshaw.

-Markets

-Sohrab’s primary market is in mainly remote and rural population areas of Pakistan where the motorbikes and cars are still not affordable to some people.
-A few big city people ride the bicycles on the city streets for exercise and have formed bicycling clubs for themselves.

-Major export markets have also been established in Afghanistan and Bangladesh.
-Sohrab wheelchairs are also distributed in Madagascar through a French rotary club.
+Sohrab's primary market was in mainly remote and rural population areas of Pakistan.
+It also exported cycles to Afghanistan and Bangladesh and wheelchairs to Madagascar through a French rotary club.